pharo-containers/Containers-Buffer/docs/DataFrame vs Buffer.md

 Transcript show: 'Total Average Price: ', averagePrice asString; cr.
 ```

-This works perfectly for small files.
-But here's what happens when your CSV file grows from 1MB to 100MB to 1GB:
+This works beautifully for moderately sized files.
+But what happens when your dataset isn't just a few megabytes, but grows to 20GB, 100GB, or even larger?
+In these real-world scenarios, loading the entire file into memory can lead to significant challenges:

 **The Problems:**
-- **Memory Overhead**: DataFrames load the entire file into memory, which can be **100x larger** than the file size itself.
-For a 16MB file, you might end up using over 12GB of RAM.
 - **Garbage Collection**: As the DataFrame grows, garbage collection kicks in frequently, slowing down your program.
 This is because DataFrames create many temporary objects that need to be cleaned up.
 - **Performance**: Calculating the average involves iterating through potentially millions of rows, which can take a long time.
 The more data you have, the slower it gets.
-- **Crashes**: If the file is larger than your available RAM, you get "Out of Memory" errors, causing your program to crash.

-Think of it like this: you want to know the average height of people in a room, so you ask everyone to stand in line and write down everyone's details in a notebook.
-That's what DataFrames do - they store everything, even when you only need one number.
+- **Extreme Memory Pressure**: If a dataset is larger than the available RAM, the operating system starts using the hard disk as virtual memory.
+This process will make your program very slow, as disk access is orders of magnitude slower than RAM access.

+Think of it this way: to find the average height of people in a large crowd, you don't need a detailed notebook with everyone's name, age, and address.
+You just need to sum their heights and divide by the count.
+The circular buffer approach is like having a simple calculator and notepad, it only keeps the information essential for the immediate task.

 ## Moving Averages: A Practical Example
 Let's take this a step further and calculate moving averages, which is a common task in financial applications.
 We'll compare the DataFrame approach with the circular buffer approach.